 The City awarded funds to Affordable Homes of South Texas, Inc. (AHSTI) in order to provide affordable housing to its residents.
 AHSTI is annually certified as the City's Community Housing Development Organization (CHDO), a requirement to use HOME funds for new construction.
 AHSTI will also provide rehabilitation/reconstruction services with a special focus on persons with special needs and the elderly.
-For FY 2020-2021, the goals include construction of 7 new homes, rehabilitation or reconstruction of 1 owner-occupied units and 12 households with Tenant-based Rental Assistance.
-Additional rental assistance programs will be undertaken by Catholic Charities of the RGV, The Salvation Army, Silver Ribbon Community Partners and Valley AIDS Council.
+For FY 2021-2022, the goals include construction of 12 new homes, rehabilitation or reconstruction of 1 owner-occupied units.
+Additional rental assistance programs will be undertaken by Catholic Charities of the RGV, The Salvation Army, and Silver Ribbon Community Partners.